News, Vision & Voice for the Advisory Community

 Brooke's Note: There is always one giant red flag waving in the breeze warning a diligent financial advisor off an Aequitas, Madoff or F-Squared -- advertised returns that are too good to be true.
 Yet in this case it wasn't RIAs who were fooled so often as asset managers.
 In a world that has been so commoditized by index funds or asset managers whose strategies mirror the indexes, 20 basis points here or there is a big deal.
 See: How and why Morningstar sliced 16 bps for RIAs by dumping third-party mutual funds and stamping its Switzerland brand on its own mutual funds.
 No wonder then that asset managers left and right were willing to ignore the F-Squared's red flags.
 The Wellesley, Mass.-based firm marketed a supposed track record that could outperform by 300 basis points in good markets and avoid losses in bad.
 Navellier is now the 17th firm flagged by the SEC for alleged F-Squared wrongdoing, and this article includes the whole list.

-Navellier & Assoc.
+Navellier & Associates.
 Inc. may be infected with the F-Squared flu -- a blight many felt was purged from the RIA business last August when the Securities and Exchange Commission published a blow-out list.

 But four years after it quit its F-Squared habit, the $1-billion Reno, Nev. firm received a Wells notice from the SEC saying that the agency may file enforcement actions against it related to its use of an intern-built algorithm packaged with a hot track record for hire.

 Those SMAs, used by Louis Navellier's firm from April 2010 to October 2013, were based on indices developed by F-Squared, ones which wildly inflated historical performance data.
+Louis Navellier ready to present 'extremely strong defense' to daunting SEC fraud charges

 Navellier is the 17th firm the SEC has charged with buying this souped-up track record and using it in advertising and marketing materials without performing the due diligence necessary to confirm its accuracy.
 F-Squared once was the largest ETF manager before its performance data was proven inaccurate and the company went out of business.
-See: See: Following serious questions about how it calculated returns, F-Squared hires a new CEO after the old one leaves.
+See: Following serious questions about how it calculated returns, F-Squared hires a new CEO after the old one leaves.

 Virtus underwent a similar SEC scorching for its heavy use of the algorithm in mutual funds but survived.
 In August, a full 17 firms, including AssetMark Inc., which paid the biggest fine at $500,000, were part of a bundled list of the F-Squared-afflicted.
 These firm essentially were found guilty of willful negligence.
 See: Big brokers take action on F-Squared funds and Virtus shares reel as SEC actions sink in.